steveukx/git-js/readme.md

 Major release 2.x changes the way the queue of tasks are handled, and switches to using promises internally to make for better support for promises / async await.
 TypeScript is being used by default for all new code, allowing for a phased re-write of the library rather than a big-bang.

+## 2.x Upgrade Notes

+- If your application depended on any functions with a name starting with an `_`, the upgrade may not be seamless, please only use the documented public API.

+- `git.log` date format is now strict ISO by default (ie: uses the placeholder `%aI`) instead of the 1.x default of `%ai` for an "ISO-like" date format.
+To restore the old behaviour, add `strictDate = false` to the options passed to `git.log`.

 Bumped to a new major revision in the 1.x branch, now uses `ChildProcess.spawn` in place of `ChildProcess.exec` to